 Design Your Pattern

 First, draw out your pattern for the hearts.
-I used 3 different sizes.
+I used three different sizes.

 Finish the Wood Hearts

-Next, in order to age the wood, I used a quick 50/50 mixture of black paint and water as a stain.
+Next, to age the wood, I used a quick 50/50 mixture of black paint and water as a stain.
 This dries quickly to speed up the project.